Thomas

 CS Interiors: An Otherworldly Welcome

-MOODY BLUES Colored lighting sets the tone for
+MOODY BLUES Colored lighting sets the tone for exploration at the Adler's new Welcome Gallery. |

 The Adler Planetarium has had folks stargazing since 1930, but when you enter its new Clark Family Welcome Gallery, you'll think the place just landed from a galaxy far, far away.
 Designed by Chicago architect Thomas Roszak, this anywhere-but-here space envelops visitors in a cocoon of fabric pulsing with colored light.
 A portal to the Grainger Sky Theatre, the otherworldly arena propels planetarium-goers away from the banality of the parking lot and primes their minds for the cosmological explorations ahead.
 Its voids and volumes expand and contract as one passes through - an experience meant to reflect the notion of space and time as a single phenomenon.
 "We researched a number of topics in cosmology and astronomy to find one we thought we could represent physically and spatially," says Roszak.
 "Ultimately, we used bands of fabric in alternating single and double layers to suggest slices of time."